 HEATING AND COOLING WITH PURPOSE

 Hometown Heroes Heating and Cooling is committed to the people of Raytown, Lee’s Summit, and all of the Kansas City Metro.
-Both of the founders have been inside the industry for a while and both expressed frustrations with how the people’s need were being taken care of.
+Both of the founders have been inside the industry for a while and both expressed frustrations with how the people’s needs were being taken care of.
 They thought there had to be a different way to make the decision as to who to hire for your heating and cooling needs.

 Instead of spending money on TV, radio, or mailers that ultimately go un-noticed most of the time, we wanted being good to people to do the talking for us.
 We have partnered with the best advanced technology companies so we can be unbiased in how we approach consulting with our customers.
 We wanted to to be able to provide services you cannot get from other companies, like the ability to buy filters and other services directly from our website.
 And finally, we wanted to make sure we took care of the real heroes out there.

 We were founded on the the idea of being community leaders thus, we are Kansas City’s only HVAC company that pledges to give back to those that need it most – Veterans suffering from homelessness or straining to find the resources they need.
 Pets struggling to find their forever home and, more importantly, their forever family.
 Kids and adolescents who are put at a disadvantage and are not able to receive the attention they deserve for lifelong success.
-And finally, your community at large; KC is home to some of the greatest downtowns in the Midwest and we want to see them rebuilt and filled with thriving small business again for all to enjoy.
+And finally, your community at large; KC is home to some of the greatest downtowns in the Midwest and we want to see them rebuilt and filled with thriving small businesses again for all to enjoy.

 Whether it be a repair, a replacement or installation of a system, or you’re joining our Constant Comfort Plan, our technicians will ask you one final question: “Where would you like a portion of this to go to?
 Vets, Pets, Kids, or your downtown community?”